-a.
-Valid values are case sensitive, and must be specified as shown.
+- 1. Valid values are case sensitive, and must be specified as shown. - 2.
+The behavior of Vivado tools can vary for delegated access rights.
+See Table 6-5 for more information.

 Vendor-Specific Tool Block Definition

 Tool vendor specific rights are placed into vendor specific toolblock sections.
 There has to be at least one tool block for each encrypted block.
 This block also contains the encryption key definition for the tool vendor.